p4mars/drone_light_show/README.md

 - **Docker**: Ensure that Docker is installed and running on your system.
 You can follow the [official Docker installation guide](https://docs.docker.com/get-docker/) for your operating system.
 - **Docker Desktop**: Make sure Docker Desktop is installed and running on your system.
 Here is the [installation guide](https://www.docker.com/products/docker-desktop/).
--**VS Code**: For editing and working with the ROS 2 workspace, it is recommended to use Visual Studio Code with the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+- **VS Code**: For editing and working with the ROS 2 workspace, it is recommended to use Visual Studio Code with the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 - **Git**: To clone the repository.

 Make sure you also have the following dependencies set up so you can work with development containers: